 Whilst I loved my degree in Psychology I was adamant that I didn’t want to get further into debt by doing a masters and actually, I was just ready to get into the working world.
 I sat and thought about what skills I had, and after 5 years of working in retail, sales seemed like an obvious choice (or at least Google told me it was!)
 So, I took the first thing that was offered to me; IT sales – huge mistake!
 I lasted 3 months and pretty soon was thinking of any reason not to go to work.
 Then one random day I had a phone call from an internal recruiter at Hays who had seen my details on a job site.
 I really had no idea about who Hays were but the person on the phone asked me to go to their Kingston office to meet the manager.
 Given that this was 10 minutes from home and it meant I could stop travelling to North London to sell IT solutions; I jumped at the chance!

 I turned up to my interview naively thinking that I was being interviewed as a candidate rather than as a recruiter, so it came as a shock when I was asked why I wanted to work for Hays!
-I managed to get myself through the first and second stage interview as well as a nerve-racking phone trial and on the 1st September 2009 I began my first day as a Recruitment Consultant.
+I managed to get myself through the first and second stage interview as well as a nerve-racking phone trial and on the 1st September 2009 I began my first day as a Recruiter.

 When I think back to that day I had no assumption or even ambition necessarily that I was going to be in it for the long haul; after all who grows up wanting to be in recruitment?
 It was an industry I didn’t really know existed and I was told I’d be recruiting into Social Housing; again an industry I didn’t really know existed.